jvs-alpha/mailing-automation/README.md

 ## TO REMEMBER
 * The Value received by the api will be M,F but the values in the DB will be 01,00

+## Modules Function
+* ReadDB.py - Reading the data from the DB